KevinGimbel/kevin.gimbel.dev/src/_section/kubernetes.md

 ---

 Since starting at AOE I deepend my knowledge of Kubernetes, working with multiple clusters, developing tools, and working with Developer Teams everyday.
 I've also started co-teaching the ["Kubernetes 101"](https://www.aoe.com/en/academy/cloud-devops/kubernetes-101.html) Workshop where a co-host and me give a introduction to Kubernetes concepts.

+In 2025, I started getting into developing Operators for Kubernetes with the kubebuilder framework.
+I generally enjoy working with Kubernetes, and like to get my hands dirty with it! 👏